 WHAT IS IN THIS POST

 Our hot air balloon Safari in Serengeti Experience

-As we got to the field, the captain and his crew were working to get the balloon upright as the morning sun started to makes it way up the sky.
+As we got to the field, the captain and his crew were working to get the balloon upright as the morning sun started to make its way up the sky.
 In minutes the basket turned upright and we were floating gently towards the clouds.
-We didn’t get very high up just a few trees up, when one of the passengers asked – how high will we get to, the captain smiled and said may be 3 trees high.
+We didn’t get very high up just a few trees up when one of the passengers asked – how high will we get to.
+The captain smiled and said maybe 3 trees high.

 Soon, we were drifting slowly over the Serengeti plains, calmly in the silence of the African dawn.
 Speechlessly watching the big orange ball come up against the horizon.
-In the morning light we saw a cheetah run, may be if was running away from the balloon.
-It was an unique perspective to see this animal move through the tall grass, something you can’t see on a land safari.
-Back in Kenya we had seen a coalition of five cheetahs come together for a hunt.
+In the morning light, we saw a cheetah run, maybe it was running away from the balloon.
+It was a unique perspective to see this animal move through the tall grass, something you can’t see on a land safari.
+Back in Kenya, we had seen a coalition of five cheetahs come together for a hunt.
 But when they raced into the tall grass we had lost sight of them.

 The Seronera River provides the only permanent water in this area.
 We followed the river up for a bit and saw a lot of wildlife congregate around the water source.
-We saw a few giraffes grazing on the acacia trees.
-A couple of hippos frolicking in the water and lion, that stopped mid-meal to crane his neck and look up at the balloon.
-This was an unique bird’s-eye view rather balloon’s view of the incredibly vast landscape.
+We saw a few giraffes grazing, munching leaves off the acacia trees.
+A couple of hippos frolicking in the water.
+And a lion stopped mid-meal to crane his neck and look up at the balloon.
+This was a unique bird’s-eye view rather balloon’s view of the incredibly vast landscape.

 Massive in size at about 6,000 square miles, it is impossible to imagine the vastness of Serengeti National Park.
 Seeing it from above the tree level gives a glimpse of this sea of uninterrupted grasslands.
 As the balloon floated on, it was as if time stood still… everything was quiet except for the occasional whispers of the balloon.